Calebmkelly/School_District_Analysis/README.md

  in figure 3.2 The Edited Top preforming Schools are shown.
 The Placement of Thomas High Schools is unchanged, showing that even after removing Ninth Grade data is does not affect the overall preformance enough to change the postion amongst other schools.

- - How does replacing the ninth-grade scores affect the following:
+ # How does replacing the ninth-grade scores affect the following:

- - Math and reading scores by grade
+ - Math and reading scores by grade:

  figure 4.1 - Math Scores by Grade Original: